-Objectives: None noted.
+- Objectives: None noted.

-Task(s): None noted.
+- Task(s): None noted.

-Implementation Plan: None noted.
+- Implementation Plan: None noted.

-Funding Source: None noted.
+- Funding Source: None noted.

+Implementation Findings: Law Enforcement and Courts (Goal Five)

 Goal Five was met during year one.
-Collaboration among federal (ATF), state (Office of Statewide Prosecution), and local (PBSO, VCTF, city level police departments) law enforcement and prosecution agencies has been established through formal committees such as the LEWG and the Law Enforcement Planning Council (LEPC) who meet monthly to formally coordinate efforts to implement the strategic plan in YVPP.
-Additionally, information and resource sharing takes place through both formal channels (e.g., LEWG) and informal channels (e.g., contacts between local law enforcement agencies) as reflected in the monthly reports submitted by VCTF, Office of Statewide Prosecution, SAO, Boynton Beach PD, Riviera Beach PD, and West Palm Beach PD.
+Collaboration among federal (ATF), state (Office of Statewide Prosecution), and local (PBSO, VCTF, city level police departments) law enforcement and prosecution agencies has been established through formal committees such as the LEWG and the Law Enforcement Planning Council (LEPC) who meet monthly to formally coordinate efforts to implement the YVPP strategic plan.
+Additionally, information and resource sharing takes place through both formal channels (e.g., LEWG) and informal channels (e.g., contacts between local law enforcement agencies) as reflected in the monthly reports submitted by VCTF, Office of Statewide Prosecution, SAO, Boynton Beach Police Department, Riviera Beach Police Department, and West Palm Beach Police Department.
 Information sharing takes place on an informal level as it relates to successful violent crime arrest and prosecution.
-However, a database to house information that could be formally accessed by these levels of law enforcement/courts is still in development (e.g., LEX system and/or State InSight system)
+However, a database to house information that could be formally accessed by law enforcement and the courts remains in the development phase (e.g., LEX system and/or State InSight system).

-• Goal Six:

-Goal six is to use new technology involving the use of the "License Plate Recognition" systems now on the market.
+Goal Six: To use new technology of the "License Plate Recognition" system.
 Further, the goal is to place such units in areas where stolen vehicles are most likely to be driven.
-Rationale: Youths usually start their criminal ways with auto theft first.
+Rationale: Youths usually start begin their criminal careers with auto theft first.

-- □ Objective 1: To increase the number of recovered stolen vehicles. - □ Objective 2: Identify more suspects included in auto thefts as it facilitates the movement of youth violence throughout Palm Beach County. - Objective 3: Increase the number of arrests associated with the auto thefts and other related crimes.

-Task: To place such units in known strategic locations where stolen vehicles are often taken.
+- Objective 1: To increase the number of recovered stolen vehicles. - Objective 2: To identify more suspects involved in auto thefts as it facilitates the movement of youth violence throughout Palm Beach County. - Objective 3: To increase the number of arrests associated with auto thefts and other related crimes. - Task: To place such units in known strategic locations where stolen vehicles are often taken.